 Cash Deposits and Cash Equivalents - As required by ORC Section 713.21, MORPC must deposit all receipts in the Franklin County Treasury.
 The County Treasurer maintains a cash and investment pool used for all County Treasury activities.
-Franklin County serves as MORPC's fiscal agent.

 Pursuant to ORC Section 135.181, the County's deposits are covered by collateral held by third-party trustees in collateral pools securing all public funds on deposits with specific depository institutions.
 There is no regulatory oversight for the pool.
 A portion of the deposits is held in the County's name in non-interest-bearing demand deposit accounts in institutions with branches in Franklin County.
 A portion of the deposits is in time certificates of deposit registered in the County's name and is held by the County.